-For this exercise I chose three poems from three different writers.
+For this exercise I chose three poems by three different writers.
 I picked a César Vallejo poem because I initially wanted to see if I could translate directly from Spanish to Filipino (I couldn’t).
-I was also curious about how nuances get lost in multi-level translations (i.e. Spanish to English to Filipino), but obviously I would never find out.
+I was also curious about how nuances get lost in multi-level translations (i.e. Spanish to English to Filipino), but obviously I would never find an answer.

 Next I went with Charles Bukowski, an author known for his polarizing stream-of-consciousness verses.
 I have read criticisms against his prosaic style — the same disapproving remark flung against so-called Instagram poets — so I wanted to explore how I could render this cadence in Filipino.
-I last went with Lang Leav, partly for the same reason, but mostly because I wanted to know if her poems, which I admittedly am not a fan of, would look better or worse in another language.
+Lastly I went with Lang Leav, partly for the same reason, but mostly because I wanted to know if her poems, which I admittedly do not enjoy, would look better (or worse) in another language.